Axolodev/astro-modern-personal-website/src/pages/about.md

 I love learning new stuff.
 I'm passionate about making technology easier for everyone to use, and more accessible.

 I do a lot of React.
 I've been doing it for six years.
 I've created e-commerce and marketing sites, enterprise platforms, company websites, and more.
 Would you like to check out my work?
-You can find more about it on the [Portfolio section](/portfolio), or get in touch with me using my [contact form](/contact) if you are interested in something in particular.
+You can find more about it on the [Portfolio section](/projects), or get in touch with me through [LinkedIn](https://linkedin.com/in/robruizr) if you are interested in something in particular.

 I speak both Spanish and English, and I'm currently learning German.